-Failing candidates will also receive diagnostic indicators for the five clinical science areas included in the Part II exam.
+Failing candidates will also receive diagnostic indicators for the seven basic science subjects included in the Part I exam and diagnostic indicators for the five clinical science areas included in the Part II exam.
 The diagnostic indicators are intended to help identify areas of strength and weakness for further study; they are not to be used for pass/fail determination or any other use that would lead to unreliable decisions.
 Candidates who fail the exam must retake it in its entirety.
 There is no limit imposed by NBPME to the number of times you may take the exam, as long as you meet eligibility requirements, however, some states do place a limit on the number of times a candidate may be examined and still receive a license.
 You should consult individual state boards for more information about possible statespecific requirements and limitations.